 - DRBD on top of LUKS on top of logic volumes (LVM)

 - LVM only

-The team came up with an elegant approach which introduces these additional resource templates in ways that existing LINSTOR configurations keep their semantics as the default resource templates..
+The team came up with an elegant approach that introduces these additional resource templates in ways that allow existing LINSTOR configurations to keep their semantics as the default resource templates.